 Addiction is a complex issue to overcome; however, it does not have to be done alone.
 If you or a loved one are struggling with addiction, don’t wait.
 Contact Newport Beach Recovery for help today.

-A relapse can be incredibly discouraging if you’re in the process of recovery or trying to stay sober.
+A relapse can be incredibly discouraging if you are in the process of recovery or trying to stay sober.
 Most people who relapse know that their relapse didn’t happen once they used drugs or alcohol again; it happened much earlier with a single decision or thought.
 In fact, studies confirm that relapse is both an event and a process,1 as it often involves a series of events and decisions that lead to the return to substance use.

 Understanding relapse triggers and causes and developing coping mechanisms to prevent relapse are all crucial steps in the recovery journey.